LiuJi0Fen04/zk-book-prod/content/cp5 abstract-algebra/en/abstract-algebra.md

 }
 ```

-The Cats library simply refers to "identity" as `empty` and the binary operator as `combine`.
+<u>The Cats library simply refers to "identity" as `empty` and the binary operator as `combine`</u>.
 The fact that Monoid extends Semigroup shows that a Monoid is a Semigroup with the requirement that it has an "empty" (identity).

-The snippet above doesn’ts show it, but it is indeed required that combine be associative.
+The snippet above doesn’t show it, but it is indeed required that combine be associative.

 A Semigroup just has a binary operator with no restrictions on it except that it outputs the same type (`A`) as the inputs (`x`, and `y`).